SakariyeA/Azure-End-To-End-Data-Engineering-Project/README.md

 2. Data Ingestion

-    Data ingested from multiple sources into the Bronze Layer of the Azure Data Lake Gen2 in raw format.
+    Data ingested from Azure SQL Database (AdventureWorksLT2017) into the Bronze Layer of the Azure Data Lake Gen2 in raw format.
     Azure Data Factory Pipelines:
         Configured pipelines to extract, load, and store raw data into the /bronze layer of the Data Lake.
         Automated scheduling and monitoring for consistent data ingestion.